What Is Exposure Therapy Treatment And What Are The Mental Health Benefits?

 Obsessive-compulsive disorder (OCD)

-Often, the obsessions and compulsions that characterize OCD are based on irrational, or exaggerated, fear of germs.
-If someone with OCD based on a fear of germs is forced to touch a doorknob, they may become overwhelmed with thoughts of the germs and proceed to wash their hands repetitively.
+Often, the obsessions and compulsions that characterize obsessive compulsive disorder, often referred to as OCD are based on irrational, or exaggerated, fear of germs.
+If someone with obsessive-compulsive disorder with a fear of germs is forced to touch a doorknob, they may become overwhelmed with thoughts of the germs and proceed to wash their hands repetitively.

-Exposure therapy for OCD tends to be two-pronged.
+Exposure and response prevention therapy for obsessive-compulsive disorder tends to be two-pronged.
 It both exposes the person to a trigger for their obsessions and compulsions and helps them practice response prevention.
 In the example given above, the person would likely be exposed to germs in a normal, daily situation (like touching a doorknob) and try not to wash their hands obsessively afterward.

 Post-traumatic stress disorder (PTSD)